 Many community centers and assisted living facilities offer yoga classes geared towards seniors.
 Often the exercises are seated, and focus on stretching and gentle strengthening.
 Building muscle and body awareness will feel good, and be a protective factor against falling.

 There are many safe ways to keep your senior social and active.
 At Caring Senior Service, our expert staff is comprised of extremely knowledgeable, friendly, and trusted professionals who take pride in helping your loved one manage their daily activities.
-Contact us today to learn more!
+Contact the Caring location near you to learn more